jeffcole/jeffcole.github.io/source/posts/2024-09-25-localless-development.html.markdown

   VS Code for the Web running in a codespace
 </p>

 Opening the terminal within VS Code provides access to the tooling installed via our configuration files.
-With Elixir, Rebar, and Hex available, we can run the following to create a new Phoenix project within the Codespace.
+With Elixir, Rebar, and Hex available, we can run the following to create a new Phoenix project within the codespace.

 ~~~ sh
 mix archive.install phx_new